dmitry-ivanov/dark-sky-api/README.md

 ## Usage in Laravel

-> If you're using Laravel <5.5, you have to register the service provider and alias by yourself.
+> If you're using Laravel <5.5, you have to register the service provider and alias by yourself!

 1. Publish the config: